atangent/chad-CI-python/tasks.md

 # Your understanding of how the chosen testing framework works to test the frontend, including your understandings of when and how the test cases will be running directly on GitHub.

 Whenever a pull request is made to master, a github workflow is dispatched where it specifies how to run the internal automated testing.
-It only allows the merge to be completed if all tests are passed, and no regression is created.
+During the PR, it will say whether or not if all tests are passed, and no regression is created.

 The test framework Selenium is a headless browser that executes Javascript actions into the browser and asserts expected elements.